dbtracy/bidding-game/README.md

 To start:

--clone this repo
+- clone this repo
--npm i
+- npm i
--npm run seed
+- npm run seed
--npm run start-dev
+- npm run start-dev

 Site should be running at localhost:1103